WasabiRaptor/SBQ-Race-Compatibility-Tempate/README.md

 ### Step 4: Give good colonytags
 Check the `.tenant` files in the folders within `tenants/` make sure they require the correct colonytags for your species, check the original mod's tenants to compare, or define your own if the original mod didn't have any, as a unique feature to SBQ tenants, you can order furniture from their deed, and it is defined per tenant, it should be self explainitory how it works when looking at the file

+### Step 5: Include the original race mod
+in the original mod's files (you may need to enable viewing hidden files) there should be a `_metadata` file open it as well as the one inside this mod, copy the `name` value from the race mod, it should be a string, then look in the metadata for this mod, replace `"Race Mod Name"` in the `includes` with the value of your race mod's name, this will make sure the patches load after the mod, and correctly add the relevant data